Reverse DNS Lookup

 Common uses include email server verification (to reduce spam), network troubleshooting, security analysis, and identifying the owner of an IP address.

-DNS Lookup (DoH)
+Detailed guide: Reverse DNS Lookup